jo8937/embulk-input-bigquery_extract_files/README.md

 ### Detail

-Google Cloud Bigquery's table or query result export.
+Read files stored in Google Cloud Storage, that exported from Google Cloud Bigquery's table or query result.

 Maybe solution for very big data in bigquery.